I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfremotetarget-stop.md

 <p><b>Stop</b> always returns S_OK.</p>

 ## -remarks
-<p>If your driver can detect recoverable errors on a remote I/O target, you might want your driver to call <b>Stop</b> to temporarily stop sending requests, and later call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560280">IWDFRemoteTarget::Start</a> to resume sending requests.</p>

-<p>For more information about <b>Stop</b>, and how to use remote I/O targets in UMDF-based drivers, see <a href="wdf.controlling_a_general_i_o_target_s_state_in_umdf">Controlling a General I/O Target's State in UMDF</a>.</p>

-<p>The following code example stops a remote I/O target.</p>

-<p>If your driver can detect recoverable errors on a remote I/O target, you might want your driver to call <b>Stop</b> to temporarily stop sending requests, and later call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560280">IWDFRemoteTarget::Start</a> to resume sending requests.</p>
+<p>If your driver can detect recoverable errors on a remote I/O target, you might want your driver to call <b>Stop</b> to temporarily stop sending requests, and later call <a href="wdf.iwdfremotetarget_start">IWDFRemoteTarget::Start</a> to resume sending requests.</p>

 <p>For more information about <b>Stop</b>, and how to use remote I/O targets in UMDF-based drivers, see <a href="wdf.controlling_a_general_i_o_target_s_state_in_umdf">Controlling a General I/O Target's State in UMDF</a>.</p>